maserlib/maser4py/doc/source/utils.rst

 .. note::
   Note that if the optional input keyword *file=* is not set, the tool will first check if the path is given in the $CDF_LEAPSECONDSTABLE environment variable.
-If not, then the program will look into the maser/support/data sub-folder of the package root directory.
+If not, then the program will look into the maser/support/data sub-folder of the package directory.
 Finally, if it is still not found, it will attempt to retrieve the table data from the file on the
   NASA CDF Web site (https://cdf.gsfc.nasa.gov/html/CDFLeapSeconds.txt)

 Once the table is loaded, then to print the leap seconds table, enter: